Man files lawsuit after wrong testicle removed during surgery

 For example, one man recently underwent a surgical procedure to have a cancerous testicle removed.
 Doctors were not supposed to operate on the healthy testicle, but doctors made a devastating mistake.
 During surgery, the healthy testicle was accidentally removed.
 Once the realized they had made a mistake, doctors removed the cancerous testicle and tried unsuccessfully to reattach the healthy one.

 Doctors informed the man of their mistake after the surgery.
 The 48-year-old patient was understandably upset and is fearful that he will not be able to have children now.
 He filed a lawsuit against the hospital, who admits the doctor made a tragic and regrettable mistake.
+If you have been injured by a doctor during surgery contact an experienced Connecticut personal injury attorney today to find out your legal options.

 It is not uncommon for a mistake to be made during an operation.
 A surgical error can be minor and completely fixable or it can put a patient's life in danger.
 Some mistakes have no effect on a person afterwards, while others can leave a permanent and devastating mark on a victim of this type of medical negligence.